Join the Fight for Zoning Rights

 The comprehensive plan the city of Indianapolis uses for guidance must be followed to preserve our residential zoning

 Our neighborhood is very active with first time homebuyers, young families, and retirees.
 People here care about their homes and neighbors.
 We walk to eachother’s homes, walk our dogs, children ride bikes.
 We have no sidewalks so our access is through the neighborhood streets.
-Adding a commercial zoning and traffic in the neighborhood will not be good for the neighborhood, Nora community, or the city of Indianapolis.

 We believe that the preservation of residential zoning matters.
 We believe the comprehensive plan for the city of Indianapolis is important and should be followed.